Zambia entry requirements for Slovenia passport holders

 Proof of departure from Zambia

-Immigration officers at Kenneth Kaunda International Airport routinely ask for a confirmed onward or return ticket.
-Have a printed or digital copy of your flight itinerary ready.
-Overland exit plans are accepted but you may need to show a bus or train booking.
+Immigration officers at Kenneth Kaunda International Airport routinely ask for proof of onward travel.
+Have a printed or digital copy of your return flight or a ticket to your next destination ready.

 Recommended